-Today Australia is the fourth largest exporter of liquified natural gas (LNG), but shale resources estimated at about 400 trillion cubic feet could propel it to a global exporter, overtaking Qatar.
-Australia has enough gas reserves to power the country for the next 184 years at the current rate of production, a government report said on Monday.
+Today Australia is the fourth largest exporter of liquified natural gas (LNG), but shale resources estimated at 400 trillion cubic feet could propel it to a global exporter, overtaking Qatar.
+Australia has enough gas reserves to power the country for the next 184 years at the current production rate, a government report said on Monday.

 Resources Minister Martin Ferguson said that shale gas exploration is in its early stages and not completely understood.
 However, shale gas has the potential to double up Australia’s gas reserves.

-Gas exports are expected to grow by a further 19 percent in 2012 as production from Pluto LNG project goes online.
-By 2017, this number is expected to quadruple which would make Australia the world’s biggest gas exporter.
+Gas exports are expected to grow by a further 19 % in 2012 as production from the Pluto LNG project goes online.
+By 2017, this number is expected to quadruple, making Australia the world’s biggest gas exporter.

-In spite of current economic uncertainty, Australia expects increased demands from Japan in wake of the Fukushima disaster.
-Japan accounts for 70 percent of Australian LNG exports.
-Furthermore, India’s demand for LNG is also expected to triple by 2015 while China’s demand grew by a third last year.
+Despite current economic uncertainty, Australia expects increased demands from Japan in the wake of the Fukushima disaster.
+Japan accounts for 70 % of Australian LNG exports.
+Furthermore, India’s demand for LNG is also expected to triple by 2015, while China’s demand grew by a third last year.